Overview

 Use of nonlead ammo as mitigation for golden eagle deaths

-We are distributing non-lead ammunition to hunters in southeast Wyoming.
-We are then quantifying the number of game animals harvested with non-lead ammunition and finally, estimating the reduction in golden eagle moralities.
-At project completion, we will be able to quantify costs to save eagles and provide the USFWS with a scientifically defensible framework to offset golden eagle moralities using non-lead ammunition.
+We are distributing lead-free ammunition to hunters in southeast Wyoming.
+We are then quantifying the number of game animals harvested with lead-free ammunition and finally, estimating the reduction in golden eagle moralities.
+At project completion, we will be able to quantify costs to save eagles and provide the USFWS with a scientifically defensible framework to offset golden eagle moralities using lead-free ammunition.

 Our 2022 ammunition distribution program is complete.
 Please check back for future programs.
 Thank you to all that have participated!